0Raptor/VeraCrypt-DrivePrep/README.md

 - plug in a USB-Drive
 - run the script and follow the instructions

+## Windows

+### How-To Use
+- download all necessary VeraCrypt installers and their dependencies
+- replace the placeholder-zip (export/VeraCrypt-1.24-Installer.zip) with an archive containing the installers
+- (optional) create an link for the file
+- plug in a USB-Drive
+- execute the PS1-File and follow the instructions

 ## License
-This script and READMEs are published under GNU GPL v3!\
+This scripts and READMEs are published under GNU GPL v3!\
 VeraCrypt (https://www.veracrypt.fr) belongs to IDRIX (https://www.idrix.fr) with its own licence.